max-schaefer/commonplace-book/religion/learning-from-our-elder-brothers.md

 The opinion of Rashi is what I have more generally heard in Christian interpretation.
 To a modern mind Ramban's interpretation is undeniably more palatable, but I wonder whether it is not just the easy way out.

+## Parashah Ki Teitzei (Deuteronomy 21:10-25:19)

+[The Parashah Podcast](https://open.spotify.com/episode/0JgpIj1cBT9tkDaesutjyD?si=Fhld6Z9cSF-10ALD2dz4XQ) discusses a curious Gemara on the Mitzvah of sending away the mother bird before taking her eggs (Deuteronomy 22:6-7): [Berakhot 33b.16](https://www.sefaria.org/Berakhot.33b.16?lang=bi) says that anyone who prays that God should have mercy on him like on the mother bird should be silenced.
+Some suggest that this is because the prayer assumes that the reason for the mitzvah is mercy on the mother bird, but this is presumptuous: we cannot know the reasons for the mitzvot, or whether they even have reasons at all, so this prayer is an undue rationalisation and therefore dangerous.

 ## 2 Kings

 ### Chapter 2